shardus/website-docs.shardus.com/pages/docs/main-concepts/testing/README.md

 # Testing

-There are two different ways to test run your shardus network.
+There are two different ways to test run your shardus network:

 * [Single Node](./single-node)
 * [Network of nodes](./network-of-nodes)